Gravon: Real Virtuality: Gameplay

 The player pilots a hovercraft and has to complete tasks in the missions.
 Possible tasks include finding something, destroying an enemy object, destroying enemy fighters, etc. Missions are set on a large terrain that is procedurally generated.
 The player can come across mountains, villages, forests, and other terrain features.
 The game environment also differs on different missions.
 The player has to fight enemies that try to prevent him from completing the task.
 Types of enemies include hovercraft, tanks, helicopters and defense towers.

 Plot

 The game's setting is a planetoid belt.
 The belt is occupied by enemy NPC's.
 The player character is a hovercraft pilot who has just completed training and is sent to the belt to fight enemies and fulfill multiple missions.
 The player character gets promoted after every mission success.

-When the last mission is finished the outro is seen.
-The player character and protagonist returns home in a pod with a parachute.
-The player character lands in an ocean where a helicopter arrives to exfiltrate the character.
+When any mission is completed with the highest rank (Colonel) the outro is seen.
+The protagonist returns home in a pod with a parachute.
+He lands into Earth's ocean where a helicopter arrives to pick him up.